davidepi/spectre-light/README.md

 Although no dependency is strictly required, with the exception of [cmake](https://cmake.org "cmake homepage"), having the Magick++ library is stronly suggested (API version 7.0 or newer).
 The Magick++ lib is part of the [ImageMagick](https://www.imagemagick.org/script/index.php) suite and can be easily installed in any OS.
-WIthout Magick++, *spectre-light* is limited to read and write only NetPBM and Windows Bitmap V3.0 files.
+Without Magick++, *spectre-light* is limited to read and write only NetPBM and Windows Bitmap V3.0 files.

 ### Building